nexus-novelist/PyDBConnect/readme.md

 This library currently does not offer password authentication, so it might be insecure.

 ## DICTIONARY
- - Cluster: The json file containing the data of a project
+ - Collection: The json file containing the data of a project
+ - Document: Tables containing data inside a collection

 ## HOW TO USE
  - Clone this repo onto a server